Interpretable Image Classification with Differentiable Prototypes Assignment: Acknowledgments

 \section{Acknowledgments}

-This research was supported by: grant no POIR.04.04.00-00-14DE/18-00 carried out within the Team-Net program of the Foundation for Polish Science co-financed by the European Union under the European Regional Development Fund.
-This research was funded by the National Science Centre, Poland (research grant no. 2020/39/D/ST6/01332).
-For the purpose of Open Access, the authors have applied a CC-BY public copyright licence to any Author Accepted Manuscript (AAM) version arising from this submission.
+The research of J. Tabor, K. Lewandowska and D. Rymarczyk were carried out within the research project ``Bio-inspired artificial neural network'' (grant no. POIR.04.04.00-00-14DE/18-00) within the Team-Net program of the Foundation for Polish Science co-financed by the European Union under the European Regional Development Fund.
+The work of Ł. Struski and B. Zieliński were supported by the National Centre of Science (Poland) Grant No. 2020/39/D/ST6/01332, and 2021/41/B/ST6/01370, respectively.

 { }